How To Become a Licensed Contractor in California

 The three main types of California contractor license bonds are:

-To obtain your California contractors bond, you may be glad to hear that you do not need to pay the full $15,000.
+To obtain your California contractors bond, you may be glad to hear that you do not need to pay the full $25,000.
 Instead, the cost of your bond will depend on several factors, including your credit score.
-Applicants with standard credit and plenty of experience in the industry could receive a premium as low as $102 a year.
+Applicants with optimal credit and plenty of experience in the industry may see quotes starting as low as 1% of the bond amount.
 You can fill out this short application to get your quote.

 $100,000 LLC Employee/Worker Bond